 Sacred Sun was probably born around 1809 in an Osage village on the Missouri River, perhaps in what is now Saline County.
 Mi-Ho’n-Ga was her Native American name.
 The Osage were nomadic hunters, who also spent periods of time in their villages.
 As a baby, Sacred Sun would have been strapped to a cradleboard and fastened to a tree branch while her mother worked with other Osage women tending gardens, preserving meat, sewing clothes, and making domestic tools and vessels.

 Because the Osage had been trading furs with the French for European goods for nearly a century, Sacred Sun would have been in close contact with French fur traders.
 She may have even been the country wife of a French fur trader.
 Sacred Sun would have seen American settlers steadily move into Osage territory.
 Since the United States had purchased the land west of the Mississippi in 1803, her tribal homeland had become sprinkled with forts, trading posts, and pioneer homesteads.
 With the coming of settlers and the United States Army, traditional life for the Osage people changed dramatically.
-By the time Sacred Sun was twelve or thirteen, she would have heard about, or experienced, many hardships due to war, starvation, disease, and the relocation of her people and other Indian tribes.
+By the time Sacred Sun was twelve or thirteen, she would have heard about, or experienced, many hardships due to war, starvation, disease, and the relocation of her people and other indigenous tribes.

-When the first French explorers came to present-day Missouri, they found two Indian tribes, the Osage and the Missouri.
+When the first French explorers came to present-day Missouri, they found two indigenous tribes, the Osage and the Missouri.
 The Osage tribe was the largest and most powerful group in Missouri at one time.
 Early in their history, the Osage divided into two groups: the “Upper-Forest Sitters” and the “Down-Below People.”
 French missionaries later called them the Great or Big Osage and the Little Osage, respectively.
 The Big Osage lived along the Osage River in present-day Vernon County, and the Little Osage lived along the Missouri River in what is today Saline County.
 Sacred Sun was a Little Osage.

 [Wolferman, The Osage in Missouri, p.10, and McCandless and Foley, Missouri; Then and Now, p.
 11.]